good-loop/doc/pages/policy/bereavement.md

 ## Who counts as close family?

 By default: parents, partners (whether married or not), brothers, sisters, and children.
+A miscarriage is also the loss of a close family member.

 However the company aims to be understanding around other cases.
 What matters is the person's emotional relationship with the deceased.
-The loss of a close friend can cause as much grief.
+The loss of a very close friend can cause as much grief.
 Line managers should handle each case with consideration and empathy.

 ## Loss of a relative or friend